dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

         word vectors and (2) their respective lengths of the sequences.
 The element y is a tensor of padded tag indices.
 The word vectors are padded with vectors of 0s and the tag indices are padded with -100s.
-Padding with -100 is done because of the cross-entropy loss, the accuracy metric and the F1 metric ignores the targets with values -100.
+Padding with -100 is done because of the cross-entropy loss and the accuracy metric ignores the targets with values -100.
     """